 Arena, New York: “Although I am a young Republican (but good American citizen) I enjoyed listening to your radio speech last evening.
 I believe you told the truth in a convincing manner and I failed to see where you said anything dangerous to the welfare of the American people.”

-In general, the main themes of the letters were questions like, “Where can I learn more about the Communist Party?”, “How can I join your Party?”, and “Where is your nearest headquarters?”
+In general, the main themes of the letters were questions like, “Where can I learn more about the Communist Party?” and “How can I join your Party?”
 Some people sent money in the hope that it would facilitate more broadcasts.
 The editors of the Daily Worker plaintively asked their readers, “Isn’t it time we overhauled our old horse-and-buggy methods of recruiting?
 While we are recruiting by ones and twos, aren’t we overlooking hundreds?”
 One can only imagine how many millions of people in far-flung regions would have flocked to the Communist banner had Browder and William Z. Foster been permitted the national radio audience that Coughlin was.

-The interpretation that Alan Brinkley espouses as regards radicalism in the 1930s reflects dominant, long-term tendencies in American historiography:
+The interpretation that Alan Brinkley espouses as regards radicalism in the 1930s reflects dominant tendencies in American historiography: